-- 1. Click the Routing Group under which the rule is defined and then - Drag and drop the rule to the Routing Group you want to move it to -OR- - Select the rule to move and then click the 'move' icon; the Move Routing Rule dialog is displayed.
+- 1. Click the Routing Group under which the rule is defined and then - Drag and drop the rule to the Routing Group you want to move it to -OR- - Select the rule and then click the vertical ellipsis and select Move.